Background Application Documents Funded Projects Committees Meetings Meetings

 Sea turtle as an ocean health indicator of marine debris impact in the Hong Kong-Macau Greater Bay Area*

 Sea turtles are often used as indicator species to evaluate the extent of marine debris pollution as well as umbrella species to promote public awareness on conservation issues.
 This project aims to establish standardised protocols for the quantitative assessment of the health status of stranded sea turtles and impacts of marine debris, for the first time, in the Hong Kong-Macau Greater Bay Area using clinical diagnostics, virtopsy and necropsy.
 The standardised protocol will be disseminated to other agencies across the South China Sea to facilitate regional collaboration and research.
 The investigation and scientific findings will also be presented as a documentary to enhance knowledge and awareness of the public on sea turtles as flagship species and marine conservation at screenings and outreach events.
-City University of Hong Kong 490,025
+City University of Hong Kong 647,567

-(For Year 23/24)
+(For Year 24/25)

 Save Our Shells: Repurposing Shells to Reduce Landfill Waste and Restore Marine Habitats*

 As Hong Kong’s first shell recycling program, the “Save Our Shells” initiative plays a crucial role in bringing back Hong Kong’s lost shellfish reefs by supplying shell waste that can be used as a substrate for new living reefs.
 The project collects discarded shellfish shells from the local aquaculture and food industry and deploys them in reef restoration projects.
-Uncollected these shells would typically be destined for landfills or discarded as trash on the shoreline.
-As well as reducing waste restoring reefs also provides a boon of benefits.
+Uncollected these shells would typically be destined for landfills or discarded as trash on the shoreline, as well as reducing waste restoring reefs also provides a boon of benefits.
 Shellfish reefs create habitat for juvenile fish and other marine life, stabilize shorelines and serve as natural filter feeders that improve local water quality.
 The project also increases public awareness of the importance of shellfish reefs and estuarine ecology by engaging volunteers and organizing activities to help collect and prepare collected shells for reef deployment.
-The Nature Conservancy Hong Kong Foundation Limited 1,000,000
+The Nature Conservancy Hong Kong Foundation Limited 1,000,000 (For Year 24/25) **

 Conservation of ardeids by understanding their foraging ecology through dietary investigation*